Chocolate Orange Sandwich Cookies

 - Texture: Soft with fudge brownie like centre and crisp edges.

 - Quantity: 18 cookies

 For this chocolate brownie cookie recipe all you need are these 11 ingredients:

-Dark chocolate plus orange flavoured (I use Lindt Excellence Dark Orange Intense) – any good quality chocolate works well for adding flavour and richness.
+- Dark chocolate plus orange flavoured – any good quality chocolate works well for adding flavour and richness.

-Vanilla extract, sugar or vanilla paste – adds flavour and enhances the other ingredient flavours in the recipe.
+- Pure vanilla extract paste – adds flavour and enhances the other ingredient flavours in the recipe.

 This recipe is very versatile and you can have fun trying different flavour twists in both the cookies and the filling!